 The Soviet Union

 After you have completed the invasion of Poland, begin constructing level three land forts across the border with the Soviet Union.
 Furthermore, you should avoid completing the Molotov-Ribbentrop Pact as this will only make the invasion harder.
 You need at least 180 divisions to pull this off (260 is ideal), with a mix of infantry and tanks.
 Once you begin the war, you should just let the Soviets attack constantly until there manpower goes to zero on the highest conscription policy.
 This will mean that once you start the attack the HP of the Soviet divisions will go down making the capture of Moscow inevitable.
 Having Japan in the war also helps as less Soviet troops will be on the border with Germany.
 By then you should own a great Empire and will be ready to destroy America!
 And of course, hear is some Germanic-themed music for you to conquer the world to:

-The German Reich is a really enjoyable nation to play as.
-Due to it's advantages, it is likely one of the easiest as well.
+The German Reich in Hearts of Iron IV is a really enjoyable nation to play as.
+Due to its advantages, it is likely one of the easiest as well.
 As long as you have a large air force and navy, the Allies should be relatively straightforward and building the forts on the Soviet border in good time, will ensure your victory against the Red Menace.

 For more guides on Hearts of Iron IV, check out its game page.